LongHoangNguyen06/Imitation-Learning-OpenAI-Gym-Car-Race/README.md

   - [Data Aggregation](#data-aggregation)

-## Featured
+## Results 🔥

-This project explores various concepts of deep learning in general, with a focus on imitation learning.
-In essence, the imitators learn to drive under the supervision of experts.

-<b>These experts have all privileged accesses to a noise-free world map, vehicle's pose and state.
-Imitators have only accesses to a noisy bird-eye-view and state of the car </b>.
-Under this assumption the expert's performance is an upper bound of the imitators.
+<b>In this setting experts have all privileged accesses to a noise-free world map, vehicle's pose and state.
+Imitators have only accesses to a noisy bird-eye-view and state of the car.</b>.

-As an overview, following drivers are available:
+Following expert and imitative drivers are available:

 - Path-Following experts:
   - Linear PID controller.
   - Geometric controllers: Pure Pursuit & Stanley controller.
-- Imitation Model:
+- Imitatitive end-to-end learning models:
   - Single-task CNN model with only control prediction heads.
   - Multi-task learning CNN architecture for regularized representation learning.

-For training of the imitators, DAgger was employed to iron out accumulated errors of imitator.

-## Results 🔥

 Benchmarks were run on 100 random fixed seeds.
 CarRacing-v0 defines "solving" as getting average reward of 900 over 100 consecutive trials, each trial runs at most 1000 iterations.

+### Original Challenge within 1000 Iterations

-#### Expert Results
+#### Experts

 <table align="center">
-  <caption>Max 1000 Iterations</caption>
     <tr>
         <th>Experts</th>
         <th>Mean</th>